-Any construction business needs to win projects to make money and keep their workforce busy.
+Any construction estimating team needs to win projects to make money and keep the workforce busy.
 As an Estimator, this means there can be a lot of pressure to quickly create bids whilst also ensuring they are accurate and competitive.
 It’s important to streamline your process to get the most out of each day and prevent you from becoming stressed and overwhelmed.

 The following three tips will help you simplify your day-to-day processes and increase the amount of value you can add as a trained professional.